You're in safe hands

 What about my rights under Data Protection legislation?

 Your rights under the Data Protection legislation (which includes the General Data Protection Regulation and the forthcoming UK Data Protection Act) are unaffected by the CRS.
 We are legally required to comply with the CRS requirements by providing this information to HM Revenue & Customs, but will always do so securely and in compliance with the data protection legislation.

 How can I find out more?

-If you have any questions about what you need to send to NS&I, please call us.
+If you have any questions about what you need to send to NS&I, please contact us.